 If the underlying datasource is a dSource, then the snapshot policy is for the "SnapSync" service which uses the Oracle RMAN utility to capture changes in the source database.
 If the underlying datasource is another VDB, then the snapshot policy is for "VDB snapshots" which merely create snapshots or restore points in the timeflow of the underlying VDB.
 Go to Manage > Policies in the main Delphix administrative console to adjust either the SnapSync or VDB Snapshot polices for the underlying datasource...

-Please reference the documentation on policy management when making changes to either SnapSync or VDB Snapshot policies.
+Please reference the Managing Data Sources and Syncing Data when making changes to either SnapSync or VDB Snapshot policies.